Parents’ Guide to Supporting the College Admissions Process

 Test Prep Guidance

 Colleges in the United States accept both the SAT and ACT for college admissions.
 Many students score similarly on the SAT and ACT, but some students do significantly better on one of the tests.
 AJ Tutoring offers a diagnostic SAT and ACT practice test to help students decide which test to focus on first.
+Professional college application help ensures targeted, effective test preparation.

 Parents can help their student sign up for a diagnostic test, as well as for timed, proctored practice SAT and ACT tests.
 Students who take at least 3 full-length timed practice SATs or ACTs before their actual test usually see a bigger score improvement.
 Practice tests are an important part of SAT and ACT test prep at AJ Tutoring.
 If your student needs accountability and targeted guidance for the SAT or ACT, AJ Tutoring offers efficient, effective 1-on-1 test prep tutoring tailored to your student’s needs.

-Essay and Application Support
+Essay and Application Help

 Parents can help create a supportive environment at home that encourages students to do their best work on college applications and find a great college fit for them.
 It’s helpful for families to set one time each week when they’ll talk about college application progress, rather than bringing it up throughout the week.
 Parents should check in on their student’s progress with applications and college essays and ask if the student needs any resources or help to submit applications on time.
+AJ Tutoring offers professional college application help to ensure applications are organized, polished, and submitted on time.

 Even with support at home, many students struggle to manage the project of applying to colleges.
 Students are also often unsure what colleges are looking for in college essays.
 AJ Tutoring’s college counselors and college essay coaches are experts at helping students brainstorm and tell stories from their lives that reflect their growth, maturity, and who they are as a person.
 Our college essay process centers the student’s unique voice and story, so their essay stands out from the crowd.
+AJ Tutoring’s private college counseling services guide students in brainstorming, drafting, and editing essays, centering the student’s unique voice to make their applications stand out.

 Common Pitfalls to Avoid as a Parent